kimble4/CrossMgr/HPVMgr/helptxt/Menu-File.md

 Creates a new, empty database.

 ## Save...
-Writes the current database to disk.
-The filename is defined in [Settings][]
+Writes the current database to disk, using the filename defined in [Settings][]

+## Save As...

+Writes the current database to disk with a new filename.

 ## Open...
 Open a database from disk.
 A backup file will be created automatically the first time a file is opened on a new day.